kanliot/pargs/README.md

 >Nothing really to see here.
 You can replace the process substitution with `findXXX|mpv --playlist=-` and using `while read;do` in the above bash script would make the pargs call unnecessary.
 >So actually pargs isn't exactly vital here, but we're using pargs to use a script written for `script arg1 arg2 arg2...` and pargs allows us to use the script without refactoring the script into a bash loop with `while read`.
 So it's a normal use case.

-As mentioned above, pargs always operates like `xargs --delimiter='\n'`. pargs doesn't calculate the maximum command length from the environment like xargs, but instead keeps it rather low.  pargs always  skips running the command like if xargs was called with `xargs --no-run-if-empty`.  xargs always stops command execution on error.  pargs works the same, but allows an option to ignore error: `-i`
+As mentioned above, pargs always operates like `xargs --delimiter='\n'`.
+pargs doesn't calculate the maximum command length from the environment like xargs, but instead keeps it rather low.
+pargs always skips running the command: like if xargs was called with `xargs --no-run-if-empty`.
+xargs always stops command execution on error.  pargs works the same, but allows an option to ignore error: `-i`

 Bugs: `pargs sudo customthing` (for functions and scripts in ~/bin) will not work since sudo needs normal commands, and doesn't use the $PATH for the user, but $PATH for root.
 Sudo should work inside scripts though.
 Blank lines are currently ignored.
 Because empty arguments of "" "" "" is not what is desired.